waldmark/spark-cassandra-batch-s3-examples/README.md

 <i>Requirements:</i>
 * Java 8 installed
-* Cassandra installed and running - this demo was developed with Cassandra 3.9
+* Cassandra
+* Scality S3 server

+This demo was developed using docker images running locally for Cassandra and Scality S3.
+Other instances of Cassandra and S3 should work as well.

 The example can be run from an IDE (like IntelliJ), or from a runnable jar.
 See instructions below on building the runnable <i>uber-jar</i>.

 ### Stand alone processing from a file
 The class com.objectpartners.spark.rt911.standalone.MainApplication has a runnable main.
 It loads data into Cassandra;
-once loaded, it uses the Spark Cassandra Connector to read and then anlayze data from Cassandra.
+once loaded, it uses the Spark Cassandra Connector to read and then analyze data from Cassandra, and then store the results into S3.

 ## Building a runnable jar
 A standalone jar can be created using Gradle.
 In the project root directory, in a terminal run gradle: